INFP: The Mediator (Introverted, Intuitive, Feeling, Perceiving)

 Personal Relationships

-INFPs can have an idealized image of the perfect partner in their minds, which can be a difficult role for their loved person, so they have high expectations, including relationships.
+INFPs may have an idealized image of the perfect partner in their minds, which can be a difficult role for their loved one to fulfill, resulting in high expectations in relationships.

-People with this type of personality care deeply about other people, but they can be hard to recognize, being introverted.
-They tend to become very close, deeply committed to the few maintaining close relationships with.
-They also do not like any conflicts, trying to avoid it.
+People with this personality type care deeply about others but can be hard to recognize due to their introverted nature.
+They tend to form close, deeply committed relationships with a select few.
+They also dislike conflicts and try to avoid them.

-When conflicts or arguments arise, they usually focus on how it makes them feel, rather than on the real argument details.
+When conflicts or arguments arise, they usually focus on how it makes them feel rather than on the specific details of the argument.
 They may seem overly emotional or even irrational during disputes.
-However, they can also be good intermediaries, assisting people to be involved in the conflict both to identify and express their feelings.
+However, they can also be effective mediators, helping those involved in conflicts to identify and express their feelings.

-They are not inclined to be loyal to their close friends and family, attaching great importance to both feelings and emotions of their loved ones.
-It can be difficult for other people to recognize the INFP because they are so closed and private.
-They tend to be very loyal to the people they love, and to the beliefs and reasons, being important to them.
-Most of their energy is concentrated inside and is characterized by intense feelings and strong values.
+INFPs are inclined to be loyal to their close friends and family, placing great importance on the feelings and emotions of their loved ones.
+It can be difficult for others to understand the INFP because they are so private and reserved.
+They tend to be very loyal to the people they love and the beliefs and values that are important to them.
+Most of their energy is focused inward, characterized by intense feelings and strong values.

 Career Paths

-INFPs tend to be very spiritual, creative and artistic.
-They often have a talent for learning languages, but may prefer to express their thoughts and feelings via writing, rather than speech.
+INFPs tend to be spiritual, creative, and artistic.
+They often have a talent for learning languages but may prefer to express their thoughts and feelings through writing rather than speech.

-INFPs usually succeed in a career where their both creativity and vision can be expressed.
-Although they work well with others, they usually prefer to work alone.
+INFPs usually succeed in careers where their creativity and vision can be expressed.
+Although they work well with others, they generally prefer to work alone.

-Despite the fact they are firmly committed to their own values, INFPs are also interested in learning more about others and are willing to listen and consider many aspects of the problem.
-Because of having strong ethics and values, they are also passionate about protecting or defending their beliefs.
+Despite being firmly committed to their own values, INFPs are also interested in learning more about others and are willing to listen and consider various aspects of an issue.
+Because they have strong ethics and values, they are passionate about protecting or defending their beliefs.

 Friendships with INFPs

-While people with this type of personality understand the emotions of people well, it is often difficult for them to share their feelings with others.
-INFP usually have only a few close friends, but this relationship is usually long-lasting.
-Getting to know INFP can take a lot of time and work, but the reward can be great for those who have both patience and understanding.
-A social contact can be difficult, although INFP craves both emotional closeness and deep relationships.
+While people with this personality type understand others' emotions well, they often find it difficult to share their own feelings.
+INFPs usually have only a few close friends, but these relationships tend to be long-lasting.
+Getting to know an INFP can take time and effort, but the reward can be great for those with patience and understanding.
+Social contact can be challenging, although INFPs crave emotional closeness and deep connections.

 Parenting

-INFP parents are good at setting guidelines, helping children develop strong values, being usually supportive, caring and kind.
-They can struggle to share their emotions with their children, often focusing on creating harmony in the home.
-Their goal as parents is to help their children grow as individuals and fully appreciate the wonders of the world.
+INFP parents are good at setting guidelines, helping children develop strong values, and are generally supportive, caring, and kind.
+They may struggle to share their emotions with their children, often focusing on creating harmony in the home.
+Their goal as parents is to help their children grow

 Relationships